isomerpages/govtech-stp/_work-pass-holder-lane/travel-and-health-control-measures.md

 					<ol style="padding-left:20px; font-size:18px; margin-top:0px; margin-bottom:0px; line-height:1.5; list-style-type:lower-alpha;">
 						<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.5; list-style-type:lower-alpha;"> The most stringent category out of all the countries/regions the pass holder has visited (excluding transit) will apply.
 For example, a traveller who had travel history to both Category (I) and (II) countries/regions before departure, but transited in a Category (IV) country/region on the way to Singapore, will be subject to Category (II) measures; and</li>
 												<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.5; list-style-type:lower-alpha;">	If the pass holder remained in a Category (I) country for at least 14 consecutive days before departure, they do not need to take a pre-departure COVID-19 test.</li>
-							<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.5; list-style-type:lower-alpha;">From 11 Nov 2021, 2359 hours, pass holders with travel history to either Category (II) or (III) country/region in the past 14 days before arriving in Singapore can choose to either take a pre-departure COVID-19 Antigen Rapid Test (ART), or a PCR test. <br><br> Pass holders must take the pre-departure COVID-19 Test within 48 hours before departing for Singapore.<br><br>Example: If the pre-departure test is taken on 1 Nov 2021, it will be valid for departures (for air/sea checkpoints) or arrivals (for land checkpoint) up to 3 Nov 2021, 2359 hours.<br><br> They must present a valid negative test report before departure and upon arrival in Singapore.</li>
+							<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.5; list-style-type:lower-alpha;">From 11 Nov 2021, 2359 hours, pass holders with travel history to either Category (II) or (III) country/region in the past 14 days before arriving in Singapore can choose to either take a pre-departure COVID-19 Antigen Rapid Test (ART), or a PCR test. <br><br> Pass holders must take the pre-departure COVID-19 Test within 2 days before departing for Singapore.<br><br>Example: If the pre-departure test is taken on 1 Nov 2021, it will be valid for departures (for air/sea checkpoints) or arrivals (for land checkpoint) up to 3 Nov 2021, 2359 hours.<br><br> They must present a valid negative test report before departure and upon arrival in Singapore.</li>
 					</ol>
 					<p style="margin-top:10px; margin-bottom:0px; font-size:18px; line-height:1.5;">
 										<b>➁</b> Pass holders aged 3 years old and above in the current calendar year (i.e. born in 2018 or before) are required to take the COVID-19 tests listed in the table below.